 United States Associated Pacific Basin Territories (USAPBT)

-The United States Associated Pacific Basin Territories (USAPBT) consist of six island jurisdictions — Guam, Commonwealth of the Northern Mariana Islands, and American Samoa — which are considered U.S. flag territories.
+The United States Associated Pacific Basin Territories (USAPBT) consist of six island jurisdictions.
+Three — Guam, Commonwealth of the Northern Mariana Islands, and American Samoa — which are considered U.S. flag territories.
 The other three jurisdictions — Federated States of Micronesia (FSM), Republic of the Marshall Islands (RMI) and Republic of Palau (Palau)—are independent countries but are freely associated with the United States, meaning they are politically independent but each has signed a Compact of Free Association with the United States establishing specific rights and responsibilities.
 These latter three territories are collectively known as the Freely Associated States or FAS.

 Guam is Micronesia’s largest and most populous island and is the southernmost island.
 Guam has a total land area of 210 square miles and is 30 miles long and 9 miles wide.
 According to the 2000 Census, Guam’s population is approximately 155,000.
 The indigenous Chamorro population comprise approximately 50 percent of the population, followed by Filipino (25.0 percent), White (8.9 percent), and African American (1.1 percent).
 Approximately 31 percent of the residents are under age 20.